Rubina Khalid (qaria)

-Early life
+Early life and career

-She was born in 1959 and did her master's degree in Arabic from the University of the Punjab in 1987.
+She was born in 1959.
+Her father's name was Chaudhry Khushi Mohammad who was a 'close associate' of Maulana Zafar Ali Khan.
+Her father also owned a business called Punjab Press that used to print many newspapers.
+She did her master's degree in Arabic from the University of the Punjab in 1987.
 She had memorized the Qura'n and achieved proficiency in Qirat by the time she was nine years old.